The Long-Lost Fake-Wooden-Sided Station Wagon

 I had a 1990 Ford Taurus wagon with side-facing seats that popped up in the back area, allowing seven or eight to travel in the mid-sized vehicle!
 A major engineering accomplishment, to say the least.
 My young children loved getting to sit in the back.

 Wagons are still manufactured by a few overseas car companies, and in 2005, the Dodge Magnum wagon was introduced.
-But long gone are the days when fake-wooden-sided wagons sat in fro
+But long gone are the days when fake-wooden-sided wagons sat in front of many homes.

 Eating on the Interstates